microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     Install-Module -Name Microsoft.Graph
     ```

-2. Find the permissions you'll need to

-3. Open a Windows PowerShell console, and run the following to sign into the Contoso Azure AD tenant.
+2. Open a Windows PowerShell console, and run the following to sign into the Contoso Azure AD tenant.
 When prompted, sign in with the **john.doe** Azure AD user account, which you created in the previous exercise.
 Accept any permission requests that pop up when logging in.

     ```pwsh
     Connect-MgGraph -Scope "Directory.ReadWrite.All"
     ```

-4. In the Windows PowerShell console, run the following to set the **Location** attribute to the **United States** for all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.
+3. In the Windows PowerShell console, run the following to set the **Location** attribute to the **United States** for all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.

     ```pwsh
     $domainName = (Get-MgDomain | Where-Object IsDefault -eq 'True').Id
     Get-MgUser | Where-Object {$_.UserPrincipalName -like "*@$domainName"} | ForEach-Object {Update-MgUser -UserId $_.UserPrincipalName -UsageLocation 'US'}
     ```

-5. In the Windows PowerShell console, run the following to assign the EM+S E5 trial licenses to all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.
+4. In the Windows PowerShell console, run the following to assign the EM+S E5 trial licenses to all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.

     ```pwsh
     $skuID = (Get-MgSubscribedSku | Where-Object {$_.SkuPartNumber -eq 'EMSPREMIUM'}).SkuId